srm985/portfolio-website/static/content/projects/axure-redline-tool.md

   and development - ensuring developers have all the specifications they need to confidently and accurately materialize your designs.
 projectThumbnailImageBlock:
-  imageAlt: a placeholder image thumbnail...
+  imageAlt: a picture of many screenshots of the user interface
   imageSource: /assets/isometric-mockups.png
-projectHeroImageBlock:
+heroImageBlock:
-  imageAlt: the main hero image
+  imageAlt: a picture of many screenshots of the user interface
-  imageSource: /assets/gatsby-astronaut.png
+  imageSource: /assets/isometric-mockups.png
 projectDescription: >-
   This plugin intends to mimic some of the functionality of the plugin Measure for Sketch or InVision Inspect.
 This application is meant for those who rely